-The 2021 Powerball First Millionaire of the Year was won by a DC player, Carlos Mabry, in this year's edition of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest from Times Square.
+The 2022 Powerball First Millionaire of the Year was won by a Pennsylvania player, Brian Mineweaser, in this year's edition of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest from Times Square.

 The New Year's Eve promotion is jointly organized by Powerball and Dick Clark Productions.
 Entry is a two-stage process, where semi-finalists are selected via local draws, before five finalists are chosen in a nationwide draw.
 One of the finalists will go on to win the $1 million grand prize.

-The 2022 competition runs from May through October 2021.
 Each participating state lottery sets its own launch date and deadline for entries.
-Players need to submit non-winning Powerball tickets into a second chance draw; a semi-finalist from each jurisdiction is then selected and prizes for winners at this level are awarded.
+The entry process also varies by state, but players are usually required to submit non-winning Powerball tickets into a second chance draw.
+Each state will pick a pre-determined number of winners and award them prizes at their own discretion.

 Next, the local semi-finalists are entered into a national draw conducted by the Multi-State Lottery Association, which runs Powerball.

 The five winners of that drawing are the finalists.
 They are all in the running to become a millionaire, with the final draw broadcast live during ‘Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest’.

 Contact your state lottery for full details of how to enter the Powerball First Millionaire of the Year promotion, including the deadline for entries.